vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step2.md

   Templatized Kubernetes Deployment configuration.

-  The `{{ }}` are interpolated with the definitions in the values.yaml and Chart.yaml
+  The `{{ }}` directives are interpolated with the definitions in the values.yaml, Chart.yaml, and any overridden values

   `.Chart` refers to anything defined in the `Chart.yaml` and `.Values` refers to anything defined in the `values.yaml`

   Using this templating format, a single chart can be applied to any environment simply by providing a different set of values in the values.yaml or a different values file.

   As you look at this file, take a look at these things:
-  - the use of the `{{}}` directives
+  - the use of the `{{ }}` directives
   - the use of the Helm `quote` function
   - the use of the `.Values`, `.Chart`, and `.Release` Helm objects
-  - the use of the Helm `if` control to either toggle creation of this resource based on the value set in the values file

 ### .helmignore

   myspringapp/.helmignore{{open}}

   This file defines the files or directories that should be ignored by Helm when packaging up the chart using **helm package**.
 This file is not required but is a nice to have to ensure a clean helm package is created.
+For anyone familiar with Git, this will loo very familiar as it follows the same patterns as a `.gitignore` file

 ## Package and Install